saravanakumarrc/Architecture_Journey/src/azure/az-104/Traffic_Manager.md

 # Azure Traffic Manager

 Azure Traffic Manager is a DNS-based traffic load balancer that enables you to distribute traffic optimally to services across global Azure regions while providing high availability and responsiveness.
-Operating at the DNS level, Traffic Manager offers various routing methods to distribute traffic across multiple deployments of your application.
+As a DNS-based service, Traffic Manager directs the client to the appropriate service endpoint based on the chosen routing method.

 ## Overview